 - Ability to connect civic and community engagement work with diversity, equity, and inclusion work as it relates to the recruitment, retention and success of under-represented students, faculty, and staff

-- Able to build bridges with faculty to position community engagement as core academic work at the institution.
+- Ability to build bridges with faculty to position community engagement as core academic work at the institution.

-- Able to give voice to students to shape community engagement efforts and provide testimony of its impacts.
+- Ability to give voice to students to shape community engagement efforts and provide testimony of its impacts.

 - Willing to participate in continued professional development to enhance competency to guide institutionalization efforts